Live from the Southern Command in sunny South Florida.

 It opened in 77 theaters.

-whatever, because had it open on more than 77 screens.
+Because had it opened on more than 77 screens, it would have been huge.

 1.4 million and 77 screens.

-I'd be embarrassed to release the statistic.
+I'd be embarrassed to release this statistic.

-Have you heard what's happening to Dixie chicks out there?
+Have you heard what's happening to Dixie Chicks out there?

 Their tour is going to hell in a handbasket.